SolutionsDesign/LLBLGen.Linq.Prefetch/README.md

 It is also possible to explicitly include or exclude certain fields on entity & entity collection properties within a prefetch expression by using:-
 * Include
 * Exclude

+## Other business

+Check this out on Nuget: https://www.nuget.org/packages/LLBLGen.Linq.Prefetch